 - Facilitate automatic logoff:

 This function logs sanctioned personnel from the device they are using to access PHI after a specified period of time.
 This avoids unauthorized access of PHI should the device be left unattended.

 The Physical Safeguards focus on physical access to Protected Health Information (PHI).
-PHI could be stored in a data center, in the cloud, or on servers which are located within the premises of the HIPAA covered entity.
+PHI could be stored in a data center, in the cloud, or on servers that are located within the premises of the HIPAA-covered entity.
 It also specifies how workstations and mobile devices should be secured against unauthorized access:

 - Facility access controls must be implemented: